 Committee and Commission Chairs and Vice Chairs shall serve a two (2) year term unless otherwise specified in the Bylaws for the Committee or Commission.
 Reappointment shall be at the discretion of the President-Elect.
 A chair or vice-chair cannot serve for more than two (2) consecutive terms, unless approved by a majority vote of the Board of Directors.

 Terms of appointment to committee service are three (3) years with an option for reappointment, unless otherwise specified in the Bylaws for the Committee or Commission.
 Reappointment shall be at the discretion of the Committee Chair.
-A member cannot serve for more than two (2) consecutive terms.
+A member cannot serve for more than two (2) consecutive terms, unless otherwise stated in the SSH Bylaws.

 Section 3 —Composition, Qualifications, Responsibilities

 The Society President shall be an Ex-Officio, non-voting member of all Committees and Commissions, except the Nominations Committee.